 What’s the Best Way to Circulate a Company Newsletter?

 We’ve said that internal newsletters are shared online or via email.
 Sometimes organizations have sections of their company web page that are restricted for internal use only.
-The company newsletter might be posted here for ease of access.
-But it makes it more difficult to ensure that employees will bother to read and/or download it.
-Apart from this, there is evidence from a Ragan report that 78% of communicators regard email as the best channel for internal communication.
+An employee newsletter might be posted here for ease of access.
+However, it makes it more difficult to ensure that employees will bother to read and/or download it.

 What is the Best Content for an Employee Newsletter?